materialsvirtuallab/matgl/README.md

 ## Major update: v2.0.0 (Nov 12 2025)

 We are in the process of moving away from the Deep Graph Library (DGL) framework to Pytorch Geometric (PyG) or even a pure PyTorch framework.
-This is due to the fact that DGL is no longer actively maintained.
+This is motivated by the fact that DGL is no longer actively maintained.
 For now, both PYG and DGL models are available.

 From v2.0.0, MatGL will default to a PyG backend, and DGL is no longer a required dependency.
 For now, only TensorNet has been re-implemented in PYG.
-To use the DGL-based models, you will need to install the DGL dependencies and set the backend either via the environment variable `MATGL_BACKEND=dgl` or by using
+To use the DGL-based models, you will need to install the DGL dependencies and set the backend either via the environment variable `MATGL_BACKEND=DGL` or by using

 ```
 import matgl